Xultophy® 100/3.6 glossary

 Glucose tablets: Tablets made of pure sugar, used for treating low blood sugar.

-GLP-1 receptor agonist: Glucagon-like peptide-1 is a hormone produced in the gut that helps the pancreas release the right amount of insulin to move sugar from the blood into the cells.
+GLP-1 receptor agonist: Glucagon-like peptide-1 receptor agonist is a medicine for type 2 diabetes that helps the pancreas release the right amount of insulin to move sugar from the blood into the cells.
 It stimulates the beta cells in the pancreas to release insulin when blood sugar is high after you eat.
 It also helps to lower the amount of sugar produced by the liver.

 Glycemic control: Effectively managing blood sugar levels is considered glycemic control.
 This is a common goal for many people with diabetes.